Why Doesn't IEnumerable<T> Have a ForEach Method?

 list.ForEach(n => Console.WriteLine(n));

-method that serves a similar purpose.
+Additionally, the Array class provides a static ForEach method that serves a similar purpose.
 However, you'll quickly notice that this handy method is not...